patrickschlaepfer/seneca-patient/Readme.md

 - patient-service.js - patient service, listens on port 10101
 - patient-client.js - client for patient-service.js
 - patient-pin-service.js - pins the patient services
-- pateint-pin-client-js - pins the patient client
+- patient-pin-client-js - pins the patient client
+- express-app.js - frontend app using express.js
+- api.js - the bridge between the exposed serivce and the internal service

 #### patient-service.js